mathquill/mathquill/docs/Config.md

 });
 ```

-You can always ignore the last argument, like when the handlers close over the math field:
+It's common to just ignore the last argument, like if the handlers close over the math field:
 ```js
 var latex = '';
 var mathField = MQ.MathField($('#mathfield')[0], {